Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction/README.md

 **Emails: xdchaonengli@163.com**

 Please feel free to pull request to add new resources or send emails to us for questions, discussion and collaborations.

+******

+# Traditional Methods

+# 2019 and Before Conference and Journal Papers

+# 2020 Conference and Journal Papers

+# 2021 Conference and Journal Papers

+# 2022 Conference and Journal Papers